 On November 19, Marriott discovered they were responsible for one of the largest-ever breaches of customer information.
 More than 500 million people had their personal data stolen, and the information included 327 million encrypted credit card numbers as well.

 What we know so far is that Starwood, the company Marriott acquired in 2016, had an active breach at the time of purchase.
 Starwood was actively breached starting in 2014, and neither Marriott nor Starwood understood that they were compromised until a month ago.
-In the wake of this massive breach, we sat down with Russell Moore, CISSP, an Accudata Risk and Compliance Solutions Architect expert, and asked him a few questions.
+In the wake of this massive breach, we sat down with Michael Barry, an Accudata Risk and Compliance Solutions Architect expert, and asked him a few questions.
 The following is only opinion and conjecture, as many facts about the breach have not yet come to light.

 - Do you think Marriott would have bought Starwood knowing it was actively compromised?
 If so, would that have affected the purchase price?

 This is somewhat irrelevant today.
 Breach activity is so common, and ultimately customer perception is based around a “how am I affected?” mentality; I doubt it would have even been considered.
 Most likely, there was an assessment around security posture, and they probably passed.
 Having security measures in place versus effectively using them are two completely different paradigms.

 I think as these breaches with larger companies continue to come to light, we will see an uptick in pre- or post-acquisition compromise assessments to better validate whether there is any active breach activity in a potential acquisition’s environment.
 All this ultimately points to a change in the mindset when it comes to security—we must assume we are always breached unless we can prove otherwise, versus being optimistic about our posture and foolishly assuming the best.

 - Should Marriott have done a sweep of Starwood’s environment before making a formal bid?
 Is there a standard process for this?